 Attorney Dan Alban, who represented Parhamovich, has fought civil forfeiture abuses across the country with the Institute for Justice.
-He claims the waivers are a way for police to circumvent cumbersome limitations on civil asset forfeiture, the widely derided power for law enforcement to seize property without convicting–or even charging–the owner with a crime.
+He claims the waivers are a way for police to circumvent cumbersome limitations on civil asset forfeiture, the widely criticized power for law enforcement to seize property without convicting – or even charging – the owner with a crime.

 Five state legislators attended Parhomovich’s hearing, according to Alban.
 One was Rep. Charles Pelkey, the Democratic Whip and the only Wyoming lawmaker to endorse Sen. Bernie Sanders in the 2016 Democratic primaries; another was Sen. Anthony Bouchard, a Republican and staunch defender of the Second Amendment.

-Both are pushing to ban the waivers, making Wyoming the third state alongside Texas and Virginia to do so.
+Both are pushing to ban the waivers, which would make Wyoming the third state to do so, alongside Texas and Virginia.

 “I have at least 15 other lawmakers who are willing to co-sponsor a bill banning them,” Pelkey told The Daily Caller News Foundation.
 “And if I drop the ball on this, I guarantee someone else will pick it up.”